Resources for Current Students

 Advising is integral to the educational mission of Carnegie Mellon and to the Information Systems Program.
 All students are encouraged, and expected, to meet with their advisor on a regular basis.
-Make appointments with Mr. Gary J. DiLisio, Ms. Brandy Wilson or Mrs. Dandoy, and learn more about pre-requisites as well as graduation requirements.
+Make appointments with Mr. DiLisio, Mrs. Dandoy, Mrs. Lutz, or Ms. Avery, and learn more about pre-requisites as well as graduation requirements.

 An additional major or a minor may be taken to complement the Information Systems major.
 An additional major refers to the completion of the requirements for a major program in addition to those required for the primary major.
 Due to the flexible nature of the Information Systems program, IS students graduate with additional majors and minors each year.
 Note: Information Systems is not available as an additional major or minor.